 In the original stories, Irene Adler was the only woman ever to outsmart Holmes.
 So, too, here.

-As in Valley of Fear, it is observed that Moriarty keeps a stolen painting prominently displayed for anyone to see.
+In The Valley Of Fear, it is observed that Moriarty keeps a painting worth considerably more than his annual legal income displayed for anyone to see.
 Holmes identifies it upon sight.
 Fans who realized this knew Irene Adler was Moriarty a good 45 minutes before the ultimate reveal.

 New York City Cops: Variation.
 Holmes works as a consultant with NYPD homicide detectives.
 He was a consultant for Scotland Yard, but something happened (likely the drugs and forceful move to NYC for rehab) to make him leave.

 In "The Deductionist" after some amateur porn actors used Joan's spatula in their production, Sherlock gives her a new one ... and a toothbrush to replace her old one.
 Joan notes she didn't see them touch this in the final film.
 Sherlock notes they didn't.
 He is quiet on the rest.

 From the same episode, Sherlock explaining an earlier case at the rehab group.
 A Noodle Incident for the casual viewer, Mythology Gag for the keen fans.

-The Not-Love Interest: Neither Sherlock nor Watson is attracted to the other at all.
+The Not-Love Interest: Neither Sherlock nor Joan is attracted to the other at all.
 Not that people don't keep mistaking them for it.
-In fact, this is actually a subplot of "Deja Vu All Over Again", when Watson's friends think she's being emotionally manipulated by Sherlock and stage a misinformed intervention.
+In fact, this is actually a subplot of "Déjà Vu All Over Again", when Joan's friends think she's being emotionally manipulated by Sherlock and stage a misinformed intervention.